barbagroup/bempp_exafmm_paper/repro-pack/README.md

 cd runs/6CO8/derivative_ex
 sbatch run.sh
 ```

+The raw output file, in this case `6CO8_q2_p4_920333.out`, will be saved in the same directory.
+Next, you can follow [the corresponding notebook](https://github.com/barbagroup/bempp_exafmm_paper/blob/master/repro-pack/notebooks/6CO8.ipynb) to post-process the data.

 For users whose environment does not use slurm workload manager, you can extract the execution command from `run.sh`.
 To run the same case as above:
 ``` bash